How Many Pet Rabbits Are There in the U.S.?

 The American Pet Products Association’s 2009-2010 Pet Owners Survey also confirmed that rabbits are the most commonly kept small animal pet in the United States.
 It also gave a hard number: out of the 15.9 million small animal pets owned in the U.S., 42 percent of them were rabbits.
 That means 6,678,000 rabbits were kept as pets in the United States in 2010.

 According to the 2012 American Pet Products Association (APPA) Pet Owners Survey, 2.5 million households now live with rabbits, who remain the favorite pet of the “small animals,” and, because they are often spayed and neutered, live as multiples in many homes.
 They also count 18 million small animals living in American homes, with rabbits being the most popular of those.
-That same year, the AVMA did their survey again, but found only 1.4 million American households living with about 3 million rabbits.
+That same year, the AVMA did their survey again, but found only 1.2% of American households (or 1.2 million American households) living with about 3 million rabbits.

 So how many rabbits are there in the United States in 2014?

 We estimate, based on the above numbers and trends, between 3-7 million.
 The APPA also discovered in their 2013-2014 survey that 25% of all pet rabbits were adopted and 14% were purchased from pet stores.
 The rest came from other sources.
 Between 2011-12 and 2013-14, the number of rabbits purchased at pet stores declined by 42%.